brianpark0126/sotai/docs/reference/sotai.training.md

 create_loss(loss_type: LossType) → Module
 ```

-returns a Torch loss function from the given `LossType`.
+Returns a Torch loss function from the given `LossType`.

 ---